Arie139/netflix-clone/README.md

 # Netflix-Clone Application

-A full-stack Netflix Clone application using React and Tailwind Css on the front end and Firebase and Themoviedb API for the backend technology.
+A full-stack Netflix Clone application with the ability to create custom My Show list.

 ### Netflix-Clone Home Page